-Florida Fish and Wildlife Conservation Commission (FWC) (\$54,537,988)
+Florida Fish and Wildlife Conservation Commission (FWC) (\$55,069,881)

-The FWC embodies the state's executive responsibility for managing Florida's freshwater, marine, and terrestrial fish and wildlife.
+The FWC stewards the state's executive responsibility for managing Florida's freshwater, marine, and terrestrial fish and wildlife.
 In order to meet its mission, the agency contributes to South Florida Ecosystem restoration and conservation both operationally and through partnerships.
+Operations: Four of the agency's divisions manage fish and wildlife resources (Division of

-Operations: Four of the agency's divisions manage fish and wildlife resources (Division of Freshwater Fisheries Management, Division of Habitat and Species Conservation, Division of Hunting and Game Management, and Division of Marine Fisheries Management), while the Division of Law Enforcement ensures that laws protecting fish, wildlife, and their habitats are enforced.
-The Fish and Wildlife Research Institute administers the research and monitoring programs that support the FWC's mission and integrates its research activities with management efforts of other divisions.
-A significant contribution in this regard are the GIS-based species habitat models used to identify those lands that need to be conserved in support of imperiled species management plans.
-FWC programs support non-native species research and management, invasive plant management, Florida panther restoration alligator management throughout research, and the South Florida Ecosystem.
+Freshwater Fisheries Management, Division of Habitat and Species Conservation, Division of Hunting and Game Management, and Division of Marine Fisheries Management), while the Division of Law Enforcement ensures that conservation laws protecting fish, wildlife, and their habitats are enforced.
+The Fish and Wildlife Research Institute administers the research and monitoring programs that support the FWC's mission and integrates its research activities with management efforts of other divisions and partnering programs.
+The Fish and Wildlife Research Institute (FWRI) plays a key role supporting the CERP's based RECOVER program through dedicated seagrass monitoring, oyster monitoring, fisheries independent monitoring, and RECOVER team support.
+FWC programs also support imperiled species management, freshwater and marine fisheries management; non-native species research, management, and removal; aquatic and terrestrial invasive plant management, and the recovery of endangered species such as the Florida panther, Everglade Snail Kite, Red-cockaded Woodpecker, marine mammals, and stony corals.

 The FWC is either sole manager or a partnering manager on over three million acres of public lands throughout the South Florida Ecosystem.
-Additionally, the FWC contributes to state land acquisition programs targeting lands within or contiguous to areas currently managed by the FWC.
-Further, the FWC administers an on-going lake enhancement and restoration program to maintain quality habitat for wetland-dependent fish and wildlife.
+Additionally, FWC contributes to state land acquisition programs targeting lands within or contiguous to areas currently managed by the agency.
+Further, FWC administers an on-going lake enhancement and restoration program to maintain quality habitat for wetland-dependent fish and wildlife.

-Partnerships and Outreach: Partnerships with other governmental agencies (local, state and federal), NGOs, and individuals help achieve conservation goals for wildlife.
+Partnerships and Outreach: Partnerships with other governmental agencies (local, state, and federal), NGOs, and individuals help achieve conservation goals for wildlife.
 Working with partners, the FWC provides both technical assistance and grant support to build public-private conservation partnerships with Florida landowners wishing to sustain fish and wildlife habitat on their properties.
 FWC partnerships also support the agency's broad outreach goals that encourage the responsible use of natural resources, education, and conservation.